Zerão

 Estádio Olímpico Milton de Souza Corrêa (/pt-BR/), commonly known as Zerão /pt-BR/, is a multi-purpose stadium located in Macapá, Brazil.
 It is used mostly for football matches and hosts the home matches of Esporte Clube Macapá, Oratório Recreativo Clube, Trem Desportivo Clube, Santos Futebol Clube (AP) and São Paulo Futebol Clube (AP).
 The stadium has a maximum capacity of 13,680 people and was built in 1990.
 The name (and the fame) come from the common belief that the midfield line lies exactly on the Equator—zero latitude—thus causing each team to defend one hemisphere.
-It is actually approximately 50 meters north of the equator, with the equator itself lying at the far southern end of the field.

 Overview

 The stadium has a maximum capacity of 10,000 people and was built in 1990.
-The name (and the fame) came from the circumstance that the stadium lies on the Equator, zero latitude.
-The midfield line is aligned with the nearby Marco Zero Monument, though it is about two seconds north in the World Geodetic System 84.
+The name (and the fame) came from the circumstance that the stadium lies on the Equator, zero latitude, and the midfield line is aligned with the nearby Marco Zero Monument.

 Zerão is owned by the Amapá State Government.
 The stadium is named after Milton de Souza Corrêa, who was a former president of the Amapá State Football Federation.
 The stadium is nicknamed after the neighborhood where it is located, Marco Zero (the neighborhood is named Marco Zero—"mark 0" in English—as it is located on the Equator).
 Zerão means Big Zero, denoting the zeroth latitude, the Equator.